kns-it/Docker-BlueSpice-Wiki/README.md

 * `/config`
 * `/extensions`
+* `/data`

 The `/config` volume is used as an external storage to preserve the `LocalSettings.php` file containing the whole configuration of the underlying MediaWiki (including database connection parameters, plugin configuration and many more).

 The `/extensions` volume is used to add 3rt party plugins to the BlueSpice/MediaWiki instance.
 If you don't plan to add additional plugins you ignore this volume for now and add it when required.

+The `/data` volume is used as an external storage to preserve every images and files uploaded.

 When you install a new MediaWiki instance you are required to enter the required parameters like database connection, name of the wiki, admin credentials and a few more in a web based wizard which offers you a generated `LocalSettings.php` file that you have to place in the base directory of your MediaWiki installation.
 As this is not really practical in a Docker installation of BlueSpice the required parameters have to be passed as environment variables and a tiny script in the container generates the required config file, persists it through the `/config` volume and runs all further steps automatically (database migrations and a few more things).